amblina/katacoda-scenarios/tutorial3/step4.md

 It should do the same as calling `-l` and `-h`.

-Something to note is the longer (more explicit) version of the argument has two hyphens i.e. `--human-readable` vs `-h` this is a common convention.
-The longer versions are easier to remember but the shorter ones are quicker to type (and easier not to typo!) so more people use them on a day-to-day basis.
+Something to note is the longer (more explicit) version of the argument has two hyphens i.e. `--human-readable` vs `-h`.
+This is a common convention.
+The longer versions are easier to remember but the shorter ones are quicker to type (and easier not to mistype!) so more people use them on a day-to-day basis.
-they do the exact same thing so you should use what you are more comfortable with.
+They do the exact same thing, so you should use what you are more comfortable with.